 Established as the Swallow Sidecar Company in 1922, Jaguar rose to fame in the 1950s and '60s on the back of iconic Le Mans-winning race cars.
 It's been through a few ups and downs since those heady days, however, having merged with Land Rover to form Jaguar Land Rover and now owned by India's Tata Motors.

 - XE.
 A medium sedan boasting classic Jaguar style and excellent handling characteristics.

 - XF.
 This four-door sports sedan offers an impressive engine and gorgeous good looks.

 - F-Type.
 Two-seat, front-engined sports car available with a range of six- and eight-cylinder engines.

 First produced in 1941, the Jeep became the light four-wheel-drive of choice for the United States Army and the Allies during World War II.
 Today, Jeep is owned by Stellantis, and its reputation for rugged off-road ability is still reflected in the range of SUVs and off-road vehicles it imports into Australia.

 - Cherokee.
 Mid-size SUV with a distinctive appearance and good interior space and comfort.

 - Grand Cherokee.
-A large SUV with great off-road ability and good on-road handling and comfort.
+A large SUV with great off-road ability, good on-road handling and comfort.

 - Wrangler.
 Rugged, reliable and right at home off-road, but lacking in creature comforts.

-Kia, South Korea’s second-largest car manufacturer, is minority owned by Hyundai, the country’s largest manufacturer.
-Founded in 1944 as a manufacturer of steel tubing and bicycle parts, Kia’s initial foray into Australia was as a value-for-money offering.
-However, its range now includes a full range of vehicles to suit buyers of all budgets.
+Kia, South Korea's second-largest car manufacturer, is part of the Hyundai Motor Group, the country's largest manufacturer.
+Founded in 1944 as a manufacturer of steel tubing and bicycle parts, Kia's initial foray into Australia was as a value-for-money offering.
+However, its offering now includes a full range of vehicles to suit buyers of all budgets and tastes.